GMC-DRL/MetaBox/README.md

 ### How to Test

-In `RELOPS`, you can select the test mode by using the `--test` option.
+In `MetaBox`, you can select the test mode by using the `--test` option.
 When conducting evaluations, we first instantiate a `Tester` object and load all agents and optimizers.
 Then, we build the test sets and, for each problem in the test set, we call each instantiated optimizer to test the problem and obtain a solution, recording 51 runs of optimization performance.

 Currently, we have implemented 7 MetaBBO-RL learnable optimizers, 1 MetaBBO-SL optimizer and 11 BBO optimizers, which are listed in [Baselines](#Baselines).
-You can also find their implementations in [RELOPS/agent](RELOPS/agent) and [RELOPS/optimizer](RELOPS/optimizer). **We have imported all of these agents and optimizers in [tester.py](RELOPS/tester.py) for you to compare, and you are supposed to import your own agent and optimizer in it**.
+You can also find their implementations in [src/agent](src/agent) and [src/optimizer](src/optimizer). **We have imported all of these agents and optimizers in [tester.py](src/tester.py) for you to compare, and you are supposed to import your own agent and optimizer in it**.

 You can use the `--agent_for_cp xxx` option to select the agent(s) for comparison and `--l_optimizer_for_cp xxx` option to select the learnable optimizer(s) for comparison.
 Please note that the agent needs to support the corresponding learnable optimizer.
 Additionally, you can use `--t_optimizer_for_cp xxx` to select the traditional optimizer(s) for comparison.  **`--agent_load_dir` option specifies the directory that contains the `.pkl` model files of your own agent and all comparing agents, and make sure that the model files are named after the class name of corresponding agent**, for example, `DE_DDQN_Agent.pkl`. `--log_dir` option specifies the directory where log files will be saved.